 08 of 08

-The Lobo Gardens provides UNM students, faculty and staff the opportunity to learn about food cultivation in a community setting.
+The Lobo Gardens provides the University of New Mexico students, faculty, and staff the opportunity to learn about food cultivation in a community setting.
 They provide opportunities for research, education, and programs around urban food.
 The gardens have locations at Hokona Hall on UNM campus, at the UNM Real Estate Department, at UNM Telehealth, and at Martineztown House of Neighborly Service.